 The full name of the founder of the Husainid dynasty was Al-Husayn ibn Ali at-Turki, because his father was a Turk.
 Although the authority of the Sultan over Tunisia was just nominal, many families of the Tunisian ruling class were of Ottoman origin and Constantinople was the city which Tunis tried to resemble.

 sebil were kiosks adjoining a mosque or a medrese which were introduced in Constantinople in the late XVIth century and where passers-by were offered glasses of water (see the sebil of Yeni Cami) and one of them can be found in Tunis too.

 Zaouia Sidi Mahrez: (left) courtyard; (right) Andalusian-style minaret

 zaouia is a complex of buildings which usually includes a mausoleum, a medrese and a small mosque.
 Sidi Mahrez was a 10th century pious man who is regarded as the patron saint of Tunis.
 His mausoleum was embellished in the XVIIIth and XIXth centuries.
 The small minaret reflects the influence on Tunisian architecture of the period (XIIth-XIIIth centuries) during which the country was part of a Moroccan Caliphate which included parts of Spain (Al-Andalus in Arabic).
-This influence was strengthened by the arrival of many Muslim refugees from Spain in the early XVIIth century (you may wish to see some Andalusian-style buildings at Zaghouan).
+This influence was strengthened by the arrival of many Muslim refugees from Spain in the early XVIIth century (you may wish to see some Andalusian-style buildings at Testour and Zaghouan).